-- Some AFG burners are equipped with combustion air boots to allow use of outside air for combustion. - When sidewall venting appliances, carefully follow appliance and power venter instructions for installation and wiring.
+- Some AFG burners are equipped with combustion air boots to allow use of outside air for combustion. - Air boot kits are available to adapt most AF & AFG burners.
+Please refer to the Replacement Parts section on page 19-22. - When sidewall venting appliances, carefully follow appliance and power venter instructions for installation and wiring.

-WARNING Follow the Outside Air Kit Instructions Exactly
+Follow the Outside Air Kit Instructions Exactly